-Exchange Programmes for Oncologic Imaging Fellowship (ESOI)
+Exchange Programme for Oncologic Imaging Fellowships (ESOI)

 Radiology has a leading role in cancer patient pathway – from detection, image-guided tissue obtainment, complete staging, multimodality disciplinary meeting review, early/late therapy response assessment to follow-up.
 Constant advancement in imaging technology, including different software availability for image post-processing, requires understanding of how obtained information can be useful in clinical decision-making, raising the need to sufficiently train further young radiologists who want to be involved in Cancer Imaging.